Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Floer cohomology

 There are actually two cases to be considered here: if $x$ lies outside $F_0$, we define $i(x)$ using $\eta$ (see e.g.\ \cite{seidel99}); and if $x$ is contained in $F_0$, we define it using $p \eta$ instead (in terms of \eqref{eq:eta-j-split}, this would be $\mathit{db} \wedge \eta_{M,b}$).
 For the second case, we can also define an index $i_M(x)$ by working entirely inside $M = F_0$ (and using $\eta_{M,0})$.
 The two indices are related by

 \begin{remark} Equivalently, one can work with

 which is a complex volume form on $F \setminus F_b$.
 This yields the same index for one-periodic orbits lying outside $F_0$, since one can deform $\eta$ to \eqref{eq:eta-e-b} by moving the pole from $F_0$ to $F_b$.
-The same holds if $x$ is contained in $F_0$, since one can also deform $p\eta$ to \eqref{eq:eta-e-b} by multiplying it with $-1/b$ and then moving the pole from $F_\infty$ to $F_b$.
+The same holds if $x$ is contained in $F_0$, since one can deform $(-1/b) p\eta$ to \eqref{eq:eta-e-b} by moving the pole from $F_\infty$ to $F_b$.
 The advantage of \eqref{eq:eta-e-b} is that the pole is now disjoint from all one-periodic orbits. \end{remark}

 Choose a family $J = (J_t)$, $t \in S^1$, of almost complex structures satisfying \eqref{eq:j}.
 The Hamiltonian Floer equation is

 where $x^\pm$ are one-periodic orbits.
 We will consider three quantities associated to each solution $u$.
 The first is a kind of degree with respect to the map $p$,